Why is my swimming pool green? (how to easily fix it)

 Keep your swimming pool green free

-Keeping your swimming pool green free and looking it’s best requires regular maintenance.
+Keeping your swimming pool green water free, requires regular maintenance.
 It’s worth checking pH levels weekly and cleaning filters every few weeks.

 If course, you will want to add more chlorine as and when necessary.
 Adding algaecides is also a good idea and you can add some weekly whether you add chlorine or not.

 It’s worth removing debris before using the pool and scrubbing the walls and vacuuming them as well as the bottom each week.